Getting the Most Out of Flashcard Factory

 Using Flashcard Factory to work through the meaning of the term allows for creativity and collaboration (and hopefully some fun!).
 The result is the students who made that example have a much firmer grasp not only of the meaning of “feudalism,” but also how “knight” and “vassal” fit into the picture.
 You can do this activity in your class with about three minutes of prep.
 Flashcard Factory is a ready-to-go game designed for deeper engagement with each term.
 All you need is your list of words.

 If you’re new to Flashcard Factory, here’s an overview:

 1. Create your list

 Create a vocabulary list, using either your own definitions or suggestions from Pear Deck’s seamless integration with Merriam-Webster.

 As students are creating their cards, keep an eye on the counter at top right.
 It will let you know how many different words students have submitted cards for.
-For example, if the counter says 3/10, that means the students have made examples for 3 out of my 10 words.
-Once it says 10/10, I know I’m ready to move on.
+For example, if the counter says 3/10, that means the students have made examples for three out of 10 words.
+Once it says 10/10, you're ready to move on.

 Because Flashcard Factory distributes words to different groups, not every group will get to work with every term.
 If you have more time, you can always keep going to let more groups get to work with more of the terms.